nanobox-io/nanobox-guides/articles/nodejs/sails/production/configure-sails.md

 # Configure Sails for Production
 With very little effort you can take your app from a local development app to a full production ready app.
 Once your app has been configured to run in production not only will it still work locally, but you can then **guarantee** that if the dev environment works it will work in production also.

+Sails has a [best practices](http://sailsjs.org/documentation/concepts/deployment) guide when it comes to preparing your app for production.
+It is recommended that you review that document before using this guide.

 ## Add webs and workers
 For your app to run in production, at the very least you'll need a [web component](https://docs.nanobox.io/getting-started/add-components/#web-amp-worker-components).
 Up until now we've been running our app by consoling into the dev environment and starting the sails server.
 In production you'll want this to happen automatically.
 There is also a good chance you'll want some sort of job queue to send emails, process jobs, etc. These would all be ideal tasks for a [worker component](https://docs.nanobox.io/getting-started/add-components/#web-amp-worker-components).